Jerusalem in History and Prophecy

 A Background Study

 On September 25th of 1995, a very special Jewish new year began.
 It was the year designated by the government of Israel as the 3,000th anniversary of the conquest of the city of Jerusalem by King David.

 The City’s Significance

 There is no other city on the face of the earth as important as the city of Jerusalem.
 All the other great cities of the earth — New York, London, Moscow, Paris, and even Rome — pale by comparison.
 What other city can claim to be “the city of God” or “the city of the Great King”?
 (Psalm 48).

 God loves Jerusalem, and He intends to dwell in it eternally.
 Psalm 68:16 says that God has desired the mountain of Zion “for His abode” and that He intends to “dwell there forever.”
 Psalm 132:13-14 contains a similar promise: “The Lord has chosen Zion; He has desired it for His habitation.
 ‘This is my resting place forever; here I will dwell, for I have desired it.'”

-When you read these kind of statements, you can understand why Jerusalem is identified in Ezekiel 5:5 as “the center of the nations” and in Ezekiel 38:12 as “the center of the earth.”
+When you read these kinds of statements, you can understand why Jerusalem is identified in Ezekiel 5:5 as “the center of the nations” and in Ezekiel 38:12 as “the center of the world.”

 It is no wonder that Jerusalem has always been an important topic of Bible prophecy.